jaydickson02/Everything/docs/02 Locations/At the Mirage City/Mechanical Heart.md

 One of these is the [[Ring of the Pathseeker]], a second is the [[Mirage Seal]].

-The [[Eye of the Scorpion]] will begin to glow and resonate if brought here.
+The [[Eye of the Desert]] will begin to glow and resonate if brought here.
 It will now be recharged and can be used again.